FACTBOX-Carmakers look to resume China output after virus forced closures

 * General Motors said on Feb.
 10 it plans to restart production in China on Feb.
 15. * Honda said on Feb.
 7 it would restart its three plants in Wuhan, which it operates with Dongfeng Motor Group, on Feb.
 13. Honda said there were no supply chain issues that would impede production.

 * Hyundai Motor and sister firm Kia Motors will gradually increase production in South Korea from Feb.
 11, the companies said in a statement on Feb.
-10. * Nissan Motor said on Feb.
-4 it was considering restarting production in China at its venture with Dongfeng sometime after Feb.
-10. Production in Hubei will start sometime after Feb.
-14, it said.
-Its sales in China fell by 11.8% in January.
+10. * Nissan Motor will temporarily halt production at its plant in Kyushu, southern Japan, the Nikkei newspaper reported on Feb.
+10. Nissan said on Feb.
+4 it was considering restarting production at its Chinese venture with Dongfeng sometime after Feb.
+10 while output from Hubei would start after Feb.
+14.

 * Suzuki Motor Corp said on Feb.
 7 that it was considering sourcing vehicle components from outside China because the outbreak was threatening to disrupt vehicle production in its biggest market, India. * Tesla's factory in Shanghai will resume production on Feb.
 10 with assistance to cope with the outbreak, a Shanghai government official said on Feb.
 8.